behlkush/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Notifications page changes

+### Backend
 1. Added notifications entry into openapi.yml
-2. app.py updated to include a route / api request to notifications page
+2. app.py updated to include a route/api  to notifications page
-3.
+3. New service created with notifications_activities.py

+### Frontend
+1. App.js --> Updated to include Notification page
+2. NotificationFeedPage java script and css pages added to show the frontend notifications page